rhythmcache/YetAnotherBootloopProtector/README.md

 # Yet Another Bootloop Protector.
-- This module try to protect your device from bootloops amd system ui failures caused by Magisk Modules
+- This module try to protect your device from bootloops amd system ui failures caused by Magisk/KernelSU/APatch Modules

 ## Logic